• Home

 Watch Steve talk about Wisconsin Ledge related topics and sights of interest on his monthly Retired Rambler segments on WFRV-TV's Local Five Live.

 Jan.
 21, 2025 ...
-Christmas Trees are Getting Ready for Next Christmas
+Getting Christmas Trees Ready for Next Christmas Already

 Most folks won't think about Christmas trees again until November.
 In this segment Steve shares what he learned from his trip to Whispering Pines Tree Farm and why Christmas trees need to be cared for all year long.
 (Did you know Christmas trees grow a foot a year?)
 Watch here to learn more.